 It rained all day on Saturday 30th October, all night, and it continued to rain all day on Sunday.
 I was getting concerned but the flood defences seemed to be holding up quite well.
 My wife's sister's house looks out over the new canal and she reported on Sunday that the water level was very low.

 The rain continued on Monday 1st October and it was just as heavy.
 On Monday the reports from the canal weren't as good.
 From being almost empty 24 hours before it was now almost full.
 At this point I was very concerned.

 Since arriving in Thailand I had always lived in apartment buildings on the second floor or higher but after getting married in August 2010 we had moved to a house at the beginning of October.
 Not only does the house have a ground floor but it is also located in an area with a bad history of flooding.
 The omens weren't looking good.

 The rain continued to fall but there was still no flooding.
 On Monday evening my wife's brothers showed up at the house and started to take our stuff upstairs.
 They kept talking about a two metre flood but I was still hoping nothing would happen.

-Our sofa was propped up on the stairs, the smaller items were upstairs, but our dining table and a new kitchen unit I'd bought were still downstairs.
+Our sofa was propped up on the stairs and the smaller items were put upstairs, but our dining table and a new kitchen unit I'd bought were still downstairs.
 We put the fridge on the kitchen counter hoping to keep it dry if water entered the house.

 I imagined that if it flooded the water wouldn't be that high and so I ignored everything that was above about four feet off the ground.
 That was a bad mistake.
 If I had known what was to follow I could have saved more of my possessions.
 I ended up throwing out new furniture that I had only bought a couple of months before.